Introduction to Integrated Reporting

 Dan Chi is an accountant by training and developed her interest in sustainability after she was trained at the United Nations University (UNU) by leading practitioners and academics.

-Dan Chi is regularly invited to speak on , such as at the Global Compact Network Singapore AGM, ACCA Financial and Accounting Technical Conference, and Master of Science in CFO Leadership programme at SMU.
+Dan Chi is regularly invited to speak at events such as at the UN Global Compact Network Singapore AGM, ACCA Financial and Accounting Technical Conference, and Master of Science in CFO Leadership programme at SMU.
 In 2012, Dan Chi co-authored and presented a paper on Integrated Reporting at a regional Global Reporting Initiative conference.